FAIRmat-NFDI/nexus3d/README.md

   experiment.glb).

 Options:
-  -o, --output TEXT     The filename to write to (default: experiment.glb).
-  -c, --config TEXT     Config file to load stl drawings into the final output -s, --size FLOAT      The side length of a cube in meters. (default: 0.1 m).
-  -f, --force           Force overwriting of output file.
+  -o, --output TEXT     The filename to write to.  [default: experiment.glb] -c, --config TEXT     Config file to load stl drawings into the final output -s, --size FLOAT      The side length of a cube in meters.  [default: 0.1] -f, --force           Force overwriting of output file.
   --include-process     Include transformations inside /entry/process --store-intermediate  Store the intermediate matrices in gltf child nodes.
                         Only applicable for gltf or glb files.
+  --shape [cone|cube]   The shape to write into the gltf file.
+Only applicable
-  --help                Show this message and exit.
+                        for gltf or glb files.   [default: cone] --help                Show this message and exit.
 ```